AdarshMJ/AdarshMJ.github.io/_pages/other_projects.md

 order: 6
 ---

-* Had a fun time giving a talk at [HAICON'24](https://haicon24.de).
-Presented our recent work on [How to mitigate both over-squashing and over-smoothing in GNNs?](https://arxiv.org/pdf/2404.04612v1).
-[Slides](https://docs.google.com/presentation/d/1ePhopveXDyZ2o-P2sdoSHXnofouhgC8D4vu8qGei8mY/edit?usp=sharing) are available here.
+* From June 12-14, 2024, I was at [Helmholtz AI Conference](https://haicon24.de) at Düsseldorf, where I presented our recent work on [How to mitigate both over-squashing and over-smoothing in GNNs?](https://arxiv.org/pdf/2404.04612v1).
+The [Slides](https://adarshmj.github.io/assets/Ver3_Updated_Jamadandi_Adarsh_S-05a.pdf) are available here.

 * I sometimes do a reading challenge on [Goodreads](https://www.goodreads.com/user/show/145296740-adarsh).
 If you want to chat about books, poetry and ML research feel free to reach out!